Amulets & Armor

 Amulets & Armor is a first-person role-playing video game for IBM PC compatibles created by David Webster and Eric Webster and United Software Artists and published as shareware in 1997.
-In 2013 the game was re-released as Freeware and open-source software.
+In 2013, the game was re-released as Freeware and open-source software.

 Gameplay

-The game is divided up into quests made up of multiple separate levels which are each against different foes in different areas with different end goals.
-The player chooses a character between eleven default characters: Knight, Paladin, Rogue, Mercenary, Sailor, Magician, Priest, Citizen, Mage, Warlock, and Archer.
-According to the promotion, the game is overall set, "In the underground catacombs of the castle Arius," but only a few levels actually are.
+The game is divided up into quests composed of multiple separate levels which are each against different foes in alternate areas with varying end goals.
+The player chooses between eleven default characters: Knight, Paladin, Rogue, Mercenary, Sailor, Magician, Priest, Citizen, Mage, Warlock, and Archer.
+According to the promotion, the game is overall set, "In the underground catacombs of the castle Arius", but only a few levels actually are.